crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 By competition I mean things like calling specific people out or giving spot bonuses or awards for the most points closed in a week, etc. Pitting team members against each other goes against the goal of jelling the team.
 We want the team thinking as a team, rather than a collection of people who are working on the same project.

-This may be a good time to point out that traditional ""if-then"" rewards (like spot bonuses) can in many cases actually damage motivation rather than improve it.
+This may be a good time to point out that traditional "if-then" rewards (like spot bonuses) can in many cases actually damage motivation rather than improve it.
 According to the book _Drive_, these can put people in the mindset that the work is not rewarding or interesting on its own, which is why they're being given extrinsic rewards to keep them going.
 Focus on intrinsic motivation, and remember the 3 big pieces above: Purpose, Mastery, and Autonomy.

 ### **Education robbery**